Our Favorite Annual Hanging Baskets for Sun and Shade

 LANTANA

-Lantana is a profuse flowering plant that will provide a long-lasting show of color.
+Lantana is a profusely flowering plant that will provide a long-lasting show of color.
 Plus this beauty is a tried-and-true butterfly favorite!
-Versatile and easy to grow, it blooms best in full sun (6+ hours per day) and is quite tolerant of hot and dry conditions which makes it an excellent choice for a hanging basket.
+Versatile and easy to grow, it requires full sun (6+ hours per day) and is quite tolerant of hot and dry conditions which makes it an excellent choice for a hanging basket.
 Deadhead spent flowers regularly to promote new blooms, and if plants become leggy by midsummer, cut back by up to one-third.

 Hanging Baskets for Shade